 Hiring implications.
 When building an AI-augmented research team, prioritize candidates with strong analytical and strategic skills over candidates with strong moderation skills.
 Look for researchers who think in programs rather than projects, who are comfortable with AI-assisted workflows, and who measure their impact by decisions influenced rather than studies completed.

 Effectiveness metrics must evolve as the team grows.
-What matters for a solo researcher differs from what matters for a research organization.
+What matters for a solo researcher differs from what matters for a research organization, and tracking the wrong metric at the wrong stage produces incentive misalignment that takes years to correct.

 Throughput metrics track how much research the team produces: studies completed, interviews conducted, product teams served.
 These metrics matter for demonstrating capacity but do not measure impact.
 A team completing 100 studies whose findings are ignored is less effective than a team completing 30 studies that shape product direction.